-WHAT IS A VETERINARY SPECIALIST?Veterinary specialists are a valuable resource in treating your pet they serve as an extension of your family veterinarian’s practice –, a partnership that ensures you receive the best veterinary care possible.
+WHAT IS A VETERINARY SPECIALIST?Veterinary specialists are a valuable resource in treating your pet.
+They serve as an extension of your family veterinarian’s practice –- a partnership that ensures you receive the best veterinary care possible.

 What is a veterinary specialist?

-Your family veterinarian and WestVet specialists will work as a team to treat your beloved pet and provide you the essential information on diagnosis and treatment options.
+Your family veterinarian and WestVet specialists will work as a team in treating your beloved pet and with the goal being to provide you the essential information on an accurate diagnosis and the best treatment options.

-Education and Certification Requirements
+Education and Certification Requirements for Veterinary Specialists